Alpha018/hue-csgo-reload/README.md

 # Hue - CS:GO Reload

 # Run App
+* For usage, you need download the gamestate_integration_c4_hue.cfg file and copy into CS:GO Folder

+Example:

+`C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg`

-You only need to execute the exe file, for this iteration this work only in Windows.
+And you only need to execute the exe file, for this iteration this work only in Windows.

 # Install and Usage for developers